franciscolobo/KOMODO2/README.md

 ../projects/my_project/genome_ID_3  0.9  1534
 ```

-Metatada files are specified as follows:
+Metadada files are specified as follows:

 - Fixed number of columns (minimum 2) separated by tabs.